Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 0–8 hours Observe closely.
 If straining or repeated trips start, call your vet.
 Often normal variation.
 Support hydration and monitor.

-8–12 hours Urgent if no urine, especially with discomfort/straining.
+8–12 hours Urgent if no urine, especially with discomfort or straining.
 Call vet/emergency.
 Monitor.
 If appetite drops or pain appears, call vet.

 12–24 hours Do not wait.
 Emergency evaluation is recommended if no urine or only drops.
-If stable, supportive steps; if vomiting/pain/lethargy, vet same day.
+If stable, supportive steps; if vomiting, pain, or lethargy, vet same day.

 24–48 hours Emergency.
-Vet visit strongly recommended, especially if nothing is passing or cat feels unwell.
+Vet visit strongly recommended, especially if nothing is passing or your cat feels unwell.

-If you’re seeing mixed symptoms (your cat is not pooping, but is also acting like they can’t pee), don’t “treat constipation first.”
-Prioritize the urinary possibility.
+If you’re seeing mixed symptoms, like not pooping but also acting like they can’t pee, don’t start by treating constipation.
+Prioritize the urinary possibility first.

 8) Prevention (hydration, diet, stress, litter box setup)

-Once your cat is safe and stable (and your vet agrees everything is okay), prevention is where you get your peace of mind back.
-The goal is simple: hydration, routine, and a litter box setup that makes life easy.
+Once your cat is safe and stable, prevention is where you get some peace of mind back.
+The basics are simple: hydration, routine, and a litter box setup that is easy to use.

 • Add water to meals: many cats accept 1–2 tablespoons of warm water mixed in.

-• Multiple water stations: sometimes a second bowl changes everything.
+• Multiple water stations: sometimes a second or third bowl makes a real difference.

-• Fountains: many cats drink more with moving water (clean regularly).
+• Fountains: many cats drink more from moving water if it’s kept clean.

 Helpful PCC reads: Wet vs Dry Cat Food (smart mix) and How to Read Cat Food Labels.